0smic/DownStream/README.md

 (Yeah not good how it handle.
 Beach look the code you will get it.)

 # Why it's cool
- - Not copied, not forked, written by hand.
+ - not forked, written by hand, just feel the pain.
  - it feels secure(emotionally, atleast).

 # How To Start